moliver28/research-handbook/content/handbook/engineering/infrastructure/product-management.md

 ### Inbound Requests

-The Infra PM can help triage and prirotize *inbound* requests to Infrastructure from internal teams and GitLab.com customers.
+The Infra PM can help triage and prioritize *inbound* requests to Infrastructure from internal teams and GitLab.com customers.

 Types of requests: